 So how can a hockey player with such a dominating college-playing resume go undrafted?
 Martin St. Louis stood at 5′ 8″ tall and because of that, some feel he went un-drafted in 1997.

 He then settled for a spot on the Cleveland Lumberjacks in the International Hockey League and when he scored 50 points in 56 games it caught the attention of the NHL Calgary Flames in 1998.
-He earned a spot on the team and debuted in October 1998 but had limited playing time.
-In 2000 under new management, the Flames let go of St. Louis to free agency.
+He earned a spot on the team and debuted in October 1998 but had limited playing time, and was sent back to the IHL after 13 games.

 All he’s heard was, “No Marti, you have to do it this way.
 No!
-Marti you have to do it that way!”
+Marti, you have to do it that way!”
 He was told he’s too short, he’s not good enough and his career had come to a crossroads.

-Marti St. Louis decided to do things his way and he found motivation in proving people wrong.
+Martin St. Louis decided to do things his way and he found motivation in proving people wrong.
 That’s not all he found, he also found success!
-He pressed in and his perseverance paid off by 2004 when he helped Tampa Bay Lightning win their first Stanley Cup title, it was a seventh game win against who else, the Calgary Flames, the team that gave him up to free agency not but four years prior.
-That same year Marti also won the Hart trophy and the Lester B. Pearson award.
+He pressed in and his perseverance paid off by 2004 when he helped Tampa Bay Lightning win their first Stanley Cup title!

+It was a seventh game win against who else, the Calgary Flames, the team that gave him up to free agency not but four years prior.
+That same year Marti also won the Hart Trophy and the Ted Lindsay Award.